 Your retailer simply calculates your bill based on the usage information provided by the distributor, so you can switch retailers without interrupting your power supply and there is no need to be reconnected after you switch.

-Use RACV Energy Compare to choose the retailer and product you want to switch to.
-Then click the ‘View’ or 'Buy now' button to proceed.
+Use RACV Energy Compare to choose the retailer and plan you want to switch to.
+Then click the ‘View’ or ‘Buy now’ button to proceed.
 Depending on the arrangements we have in place with the retailer, you’ll be able to contact the vendor, request a call back, or apply online to complete your purchase.

 Your new retailer will handle the rest of the process for you, and your power supply will not be interrupted.